 2. Best Pet Supplies Duck Crinkle Squeaky Toy

-- Crinkle and squeak sounds keep dogs entertained and active
+- Crinkle and squeak sounds: Keeps dogs interested and entertained

 - Reinforced stitching